astampoulis/makam-paper-funpearl/makamcode/07-structural.md

 eq : A -> A -> prop. eq X X.
 ```

 STUDENT.
 I see.
-I think I can write the generic rule for `typeq` now then!
+I think I can write the generic rule for `typeq` now, then!

 ```
 typeq T T' :-